Fair Go: History

 Fair Go began in 1977, the creation of presenter Brian Edwards and producer Peter Morritt.
 At the time it was seen as breaking new ground.
 It would not simply deal with consumer issues, it would investigate complaints from viewers and if those complaints were justified, it would name names.
 The biggest fear at the time was that the programme would attract huge lawsuits.
 Lawyers were hired to check every word on the script and the fears turned out to be groundless.

 The other novel factor in the show was the high personality profile of its presenters and reporters.
-Other more recent high-profile presenters include Kevin Milne, Kerre McIvor (nee Woodham), Carol Hirschfeld, Rosalie Nelson, Liane Clarke, Greg Boyed and Simon Mercep.
+Other more recent high-profile presenters include Kevin Milne, Kerre McIvor (née Woodham), Carol Hirschfeld, Rosalie Nelson, Liane Clarke, Greg Boyed and Simon Mercep.

 When Fair Go began it was shown in two 10- to 12-week seasons each year.
 But with the popularity of the show, and the huge number of complaints sent into the programme, it was decided in 1993 to produce one long season which would run for almost the entire year.

 As the show matured, the complaints it dealt with involved higher stakes.
 Fair Go's biggest cash settlement was for over $350,000.
 There have been several other settlements involving six figure sums.
 However, the show will go into battle for as little as one cent (and has), if the issue behind the dispute is an interesting one.
 Fair Go has always considered entertainment and humour as suitable partners for its more investigative work.